Print Conditions DefinitionsCollecting Photography

 Condition is always difficult to assess and somewhat subjective.
-Our rating system is an effort to make a meaningful distinction between the found condition of photographs that are, in 2017, between 35 and 85 years old.
+Our rating system is an effort to make a meaningful distinction between the found condition of photographs that are, in 2021, between 40 and 90 years old.
 There are no standards in the industry or bright lines between ratings.
 Each rating can contain a range of conditions and items, and those ranges get progressively wider as conditions deteriorate.
 We attempt to be detailed, clear, and consistent in our assessment of the condition of photographs, but cannot guarantee that sharper eyes will not find things we miss.
-Our condition reports note EVERYTHING we see under a VERY rigorous examination by TRAINED experts, and we are known among our peers to be excessively detailed.
+Our condition reports note everything we see under a very rigorous examination by trained experts, and we are known among our peers to be excessively (obsessively) detailed.
 These reports, on the face of it, can be disconcerting, even when the condition is rated as “Excellent”.
 Our rating depends on how visible damage is.
 Therefore it is possible that a number of items that are barely visible in glaring light can look more severe on a written condition report than would a single issue visible 3 feet away, whereas in person, the viewer might not even note the multiple items.
 Also, some types of surface damage could only or are most likely to have happened, intentionally or otherwise, in the artist’s studio.
 A small wrinkle in the emulsion layer, or etching a dark spot in a light sky are two examples.
 When this occurs we note it, but if it was acceptable to Ansel to release, we do not degrade the condition rating based on that.
-Our stance is that if it was good enough for him, who are we to negatively judge the condition.
+Our stance is that if it was good enough for him, who are we to negatively judge.

 Print Condition Ratings